google/grr-doc/investigating-with-grr/security-considerations.md

 ## Root Privileges

-The GRR client agent normally runs as root, and by design is capable of read any data on the system.
-Furthermore some flows can use quite a lot of resources on client (e.g. searching a large directory recursively) and in fact the GRR agent does have the ability to download and execute server provided code, though the code does need to be signed.
+The GRR client agent normally runs as root, and by design is capable of reading any data on the system.
+Furthermore some flows can use significant resources on client (e.g. searching a large directory recursively) and in fact the GRR agent does have the ability to download and execute server provided code, though the code does need to be signed.